 Current students are encouraged to meet with an access coordinator early in the semester to become acquainted and talk about classroom accommodations.
 However, requests to discuss accommodations are welcome at any time.
-To schedule an appointment, visit our office in Taylor Hall or email your completed Student Information Form to Disability Resources and our staff will arrange a meeting with the appropriate access coordinator.
+To schedule an appointment, visit our office in Taylor Hall or complete an application form and our staff will arrange a meeting with the appropriate access coordinator.
 Students may wish to submit professionally prepared documentation in advance.
 However, students need not have documentation in hand to consult with an access coordinator.

 Buildings must be accessible to persons with physical disabilities.
 Websites and course materials must be accessible to students with hearing or visual impairments.
 If you encounter a situation where we can provide help or suggest improvements, please contact us.